EricB2A/RES_LABO5/README.md

 fiveSecondAgo.isBefore(aDatetime)
 ```

+<i>Note: we didn't use `momentjs` because we think it's overkill just two compare two date + the js Date class seems to do the work without any other lib. </i>

 ### When and how do we get rid of inactive players?
 We itereate each second on our map of musician and we remove the musicians that didn't emit any sound int the last 5 second.